olvaffe/olv-notes/graphics/apps/chromium.md

     - `viz::OutputPresenterGL::AllocateImages()`
   - other places such as `OzoneImageBacking::UploadFromMemory` call `ProduceSkiaGanesh` which also import the native pixmap
+- clients
+  - there is a priviledged client from the browser process
+    - the browser process has a `GpuHostImpl` that implements `mojom::GpuHost`
+    - `GpuHostImpl` calls `VizMain::CreateGpuService` to create a `GpuService` in the gpu process
+  - there is a public client for each renderer process
+    - `RenderThreadImpl::Init` calls `viz::Gpu::Create` to create a `viz::Gpu`
+    - that creates a `viz::GpuClient` in the browser process
+    - `viz::GpuClient` communites with `viz::GpuHostImpl` in the browser
+      process
+    - gpu channel
+      - `RenderThreadImpl::EstablishGpuChannel` in renderer process
+      - `Gpu::EstablishGpuChannel` in renderer process
+      - `GpuClient::EstablishGpuChannel` in the browser process
+      - `GpuHostImpl::EstablishGpuChannel` in the browser process
+      - `GpuServiceImpl::EstablishGpuChannel` in the gpu process
+      - `GpuChannelManager::EstablishChannel` in the gpu process
+      - create a `GpuChannel` in the gpu process
+      - create a `GpuChannelHost` in the renderer process

 ## GPU and GL